 The black Russian is so well-known that it should be among the first cocktails that every aspiring bartender commits to memory.
 While you're at it, be sure to learn how to make the white Russian as well.

-There really is not much to the black Russian recipe and it's on of those incredibly easy drinks that anyone can mix up.
-You will simply pour your favorite vodka and coffee liqueur over ice, stir, and serve.
-Yet for all its simplicity, there are a few things that you can do to enhance and perfect the Black Russian.
+There is not much to the black Russian recipe and it's on of those incredibly easy drinks that anyone can mix up.
+You will simply pour your favorite vodka and coffee liqueur (typically Kahlua) over ice, stir, and serve.
+Despite its simplicity, there are a few things that you can do to enhance the black Russian.

 3 Ways to Improve Your Black Russian

-Pour to your personal taste.
-No one says that you have to pour a Black Russian in any exact proportions, in fact, you should be customizing it to your taste because you're the one drinking it.
+No one says that you have to pour a black Russian in any exact proportions.
+In fact, you should be customizing it to your taste because you're the one drinking it.
 You can even switch it up depending on your mood.

 The same can be said for vodka, which is a far more complex market with tons of options.
-There are some amazing vodkas being produced right now.
+There are some amazing vodkas being produced today.
 Some fit the luxury category while others are friendlier on the wallet.
-There is no reason to continue drinking the same vodka you've poured for 10 or 20 years.
+There is no reason to continue drinking the same vodka you've poured for the last 10 years.
 Get out there and live a little!
 You might be surprised at what you find.

-Add a hint of flavor.
-Vodka drinkers tend to shy away from using flavored vodkas in drinks with darker profiles.
-Sure, it's easy to add a new fruit vodka to drinks like the Madras or Cosmopolitan, but when it comes to those of the Black Russian variety, the choices seem limited.
+Quite often, vodka drinkers shy away from using flavored vodkas in drinks with darker profiles.
+Sure, it's easy to add a fruity vodka to drinks like the madras or cosmopolitan, but when it comes to those of the black Russian variety, the choices seem limited.